notnullnotvoid/msf_gif/README.md

 ### A note on image resizing

 If the data source you're making a gif from is high-resolution, the resulting gif may be prohibitively large and take a long time to export.
 To make a gif with a smaller resolution, you have a few options:
-1. The best option, if capturing a gif directly from a game or other application, is to render the scene a second time to a smaller-resolution texture.
-This is what I do, but it can be tricky to set up, and could be expensive depending on the scene.
+1. A good option, if capturing a gif directly from a game or other application, is to render the scene a second time to a smaller-resolution texture.
+However, it can be tricky to set up, and could be expensive depending on the scene.
-2. The second-best option is to render to a texture and downscale on the GPU.
-This can be surprisingly tricky to get right, and quality may suffer.
+2. Another option is to render to a texture and downscale on the GPU.
+This can be tricky to get right, and quality may suffer.
 You can do your own higher-quality resampling in a compute shader or fragment shader, but that's more difficult.
-3. The third-best option, and the easiest, is to downscale on the CPU.
-For this you can use [stb_image_resize.h](https://github.com/nothings/stb/blob/master/stb_image_resize.h), which provides high-quality results, but can be very slow.
-I'm currently looking into creating a much faster alternative.
-Watch this space!
+3. The easiest option is to downscale on the CPU.
+For this you can use [stb_image_resize2.h](https://github.com/nothings/stb/blob/master/stb_image_resize2.h), which provides high-quality results, but can be slow.

+### Contributing

+The code and data that I use for testing and benchmarking the library can be found in a separate repository at https://github.com/notnullnotvoid/msf_gif-testing.
+Feel free to use this if you want to test changes to the library.